AyHelloWorld/mini-voicecode/README.md

 For best results set input output and sound effects to your headset in sound preferences.

 You can use the famous line-in program to check what you sound like. https://www.rogueamoeba.com/freebies/

+Go to system preferences.
+Under dictation and speech, turn dictation on and check "use enhanced dictation", and set the shortcut to F1.
+Under accessibility create a dictation command, "awaken".
+Have it perform a paste text action, And leave the text blank.

 Finally: `./voicecode`